Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

 The suburb of Karnup has an income level above the national average, according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Karnup is $60,008, and the average income stands at $74,121.
-In comparison, Greater Perth's figures are $60,748 (median) and $80,248 (average).
-Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates for Karnup would be approximately $65,781 (median) and $81,251 (average) as of September 2025.
-According to the 2021 Census figures, household, family, and personal incomes in Karnup cluster around the 69th percentile nationally.
-In terms of income distribution, the $1,500 - $2,999 bracket dominates with 46.4% of residents (1,286 people), which is similar to the broader area where 32.0% occupy this bracket.
-High housing costs consume 16.0% of income, but strong earnings place disposable income at the 73rd percentile.
-The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 5th decile.
+The median income among taxpayers in Karnup is $60,008, with an average income of $74,121.
+This compares to figures for Greater Perth of $60,748 and $80,248 respectively.
+Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates would be approximately $65,781 (median) and $81,251 (average) as of September 2025.
+According to the 2021 Census figures, incomes in Karnup cluster around the 69th percentile nationally for households, families, and personal incomes.
+In terms of income distribution, the $1,500 - 2,999 bracket dominates with 46.4% of residents (1,286 people), mirroring the broader area where 32.0% occupy this bracket.
+High housing costs consume 16.0% of income, but strong earnings place disposable income at the 73rd percentile nationally.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income